-Similar in shape and color to the cluster eggplant, the small, round eggplant known as Likok or Indian nightshade is roughly half an inch in diameter with smooth, yellowish-green skin.
-The meaty flesh is white to off-white and contains tiny edible seeds embedded in the flesh.
-As its nickname ‘bitter eggplant’ eludes, Likok has an acerbic taste.
-Likok eggplant grows on blade like stems that sport thorny branches which have served as a protective survival element of the plant for centuries.
+Likok eggplants are small and round, roughly one centimeter in diameter, with smooth, yellowish-green skin.
+The meaty flesh is white to ivory and contains tiny edible seeds.
+Likok has a very bitter taste.
+Likok eggplant grows on blade-like stems that sport thorny branches which have served as a protective survival element of the plant for centuries.

 Likok is available in the spring and early summer months in Northern India.

 Likok eggplant, botanically classified as Solanum indicum, is a bitter eggplant variety.
 The taxonomy of this variety is hard to determine due to the similarity between multiple species of similar-looking nightshade fruits.
 The small yellow-green eggplants can also be classified as Solanum lasiocarpum or Solanum xanthocarpum and are closely related to the Wild Cluster eggplant and Thai eggplant.
 Known locally as Indian nightshade, Bush tomato, Yellow-berried nightshade, Green Brinjals, Bijil, Badi Kateri or Vanabhanta, the Likok eggplant is popular in traditional Indian cuisine and Ayurvedic medicine.

 Likok eggplant contains some potassium, vitamin K, and vitamin B6.